How to Develop Executive Presence and Improve Your Leadership Impact

 None of these things communicate confidence to the audience.
 If you’re not sure how you come across, ask someone to record a video of your next presentation.

 Take a look at it and be honest with yourself.
 Where could you speed things up or slow them down?
 Could you lower or raise your voice for emphasis?
 What gestures could you introduce other than those air quotes you use all the time?
-People crave vocal variety to keep things interesting — so look to where you can create greater impact with your language, tone and pacing.
+People crave vocal variety — it’s a subtle but essential piece of leadership communication that keeps your message impactful.

 Increasing your executive presence isn’t something that will happen overnight but, with some time and effort, it’s absolutely achievable.